 Academic and professional history

-- BA Hons in Publishing and Visual Studies at Oxford Brookes
+- BA Hons Publishing and Visual Studies – Oxford Brookes University

 - Communications Officer – Oxford Brookes University Students' Union, Oxford